harshitha025/cloud-homework/README.md

 * Built the Docker image directly on EC2
 * Ran the container and exposed it on port 80

 This setup keeps things simple while still reflecting a realistic deployment flow.
+The deployment was intentionally done manually instead of using managed services to better understand the underlying infrastructure and control each step of the process.

 ---